maple-underscore/arrastools/README.md

 ## Troubleshooting

+> [!NOTE]
+> Most issues stem from permissions or coordinate mismatches.
+Follow the steps below for your platform.

 ### Permission Issues

 **macOS:**
 - Go to System Settings > Privacy & Security
 - Enable Accessibility for your Terminal/IDE
 - Enable Screen Recording for your Terminal/IDE

+> [!WARNING]
+> macOS will prompt for permissions on first run.
+You must grant both Accessibility and Screen Recording access.

 **Linux:**
 - Check if running on X11 (pynput works better than Wayland)